xXNightstalkerXx/netdrive-connector/README.md

 # netdrive-connector
-Netdrive Connector is just a small bash Script which guides you through mounting a Network attached Drive to a Linux OS
+Netdrive Connector is just a small bash Script which guides you through mounting a Network attached Drive to a Linux OS.
 </br>
 </br>
 </br>